 Real or not?
-Astros could be legendary team, high fives for Ender Inciarte
+Astros could be legendary team, high-fives for Ender Inciarte

 — Houston Astros (@astros) June 4, 2017

 The Astros have this reliever, Michael Feliz.
-Throws 97, 98.
-He has a 2.19 ERA and 33 strikeouts in 24 2/3 innings; he got four outs on Sunday.
+He throws 97, 98 mph, and he has a 2.19 ERA and 33 strikeouts in 24 2/3 innings.
+He got four outs on Sunday.
 He's really good.
 Here's the thing: He's not even one of the team's primary relievers.
 He usually pitches with a big lead or when the team is behind.
 That's the kind of depth on this roster and why they're just the fourth team since 2000 to win 40 games in their first 57 games:

 2017 Astros: 41-16 (.719)